real-people-pgp/real-people-pgp/README.md

 ## Background

-While technical solutions to verify human users are essential, we think that at present, the best approach is a combination of technology and social interaction.
+Standard technical solutions to verify human users are becoming obsolete, we think that at present, the best approach is a combination of technology and social interaction.
 OpenPGP, a widely-used encryption standard, serves as the foundation of this project.
 By encouraging human users to meet and verify each other in the real world, we can create a more trustworthy network, ensuring that the person on the other end of the conversation is indeed human.

 ## Creating OpenPGP keys with GPG